Onwaier/TP-FER/README.md

 **Train the model with RAF-DB**

+note: <font color='red'>Before running this script, you need to prepare the dataset and pre-trained file, and modify the corresponding path in the code.</font>
 ```plain
 python train.py --setup_seed 7777 --warm_epoch 5 --relabel_epoch 8 --alpha1 0.60 --alpha2 0.80 --dataset RAF --epochs 100 --batch_size 64 --lr 0.01 --gpu 1 --num_classes 7 --transform_type 0
 ```